-[VIDEO] JOEY BADA$$ X EBRO DARDEN ON BEATS1
+[AUDIO] JOEY BADA$$ X EBRO DARDEN ON BEATS1

 With his sophomore album still on repeat in Viper HQ, we had to check out Joey Bada$$’ interview with Ebro Darden on Beats1.
 The two discussed everything about his new album, ‘All-Amerikkkan Bada$$’ including the stunning line up of collaborators.

-Peep the video and full transcript…
+Peep the audio and full transcript…

 Talk about the sounds, the artists and the producers you’re working with

 JOEY: You know with this album I really wanted to just like every album you want to get to that next level.
 This album brought me to a level where I’m no longer rapping just to beats.
 Rapping to beats where I just do a little post-production after.
 With all of the music on this album it’s like we really made from scratch, from the ground up with my direction.
 I orchestrated it.
 I put this musician with this musician, paired them together and I told them where to go.
 Shoutout to 1-900, Kirk Knight, Powers Pleasant, Statik Selektah, DJ Khalil.

 What do you feel is the most musical and poignant record on All-Amerikkkan Bada$$?